annchirackal/Insurance-Fraud-Detection---End-to-End-Project/README.md

 ### Problem Statement

-Develop an end-to-end web application for classifying insurance claims as fraudulent or legitimate.
+Develop an end-to-end web application for classifying insurance claims as fraudulent or legitimate so that users can easily approve the legitimate cases and intiate a deatiled ivestigation on cases which are calssified as fraud.
 The application should:

--  Model Training:
+- Model Training Option:
   - Allow users to upload labeled data (CSV files) to retrain the classification model.
   - Save the uploaded data to a specified folder and use it to update the model’s training.
 - Prediction: